department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/emergency-care-mashup/conversation-guide.md

 ## Intro - 5 minutes

 Thanks for joining us today!
-My name is Nick and I also have some colleagues on the line observing and taking notes.
+My name is Nick, I'm a designer working on the VA.gov site, and I also have some colleagues on the line observing and taking notes.
 Today we're going to talk about finding healthcare on the VA.gov website.

 Before we start, a few things I want to mention: